huaweicloud-latam/knowledge-base/README.md

 ## How you can contribute

-In order to contribute to the knowledge base, you may submit a pull request containing the desired documentation.
+In order to contribute to the knowledge base, you may submit a pull request containing the desired documentation in the markdown file format and its assets.
 This repository is structured as follows:

 <ul>
-  <li><code>/docs</code>: directory in which the documentations are stored in the markdown file format.
+  <li><code>/docs</code>: directory in which the documentations are stored.
 In this directory, upload the desired documentation following the structure <code>/docs/{service-category}/{service-name}/{documentation-name}.md</code>.
 If the documentation is written in Portuguese, modify the file suffix to <code>.pt.md</code>.</li>
   <li><code>/assets/images</code>: directory in which the images of the documentations are stored.
 In this directory, upload the documentation assets following the structure <code>/assets/images/{service-category}/{service-name}/{documentation-name}/{assets}</code></li>
 </ul>